-Spring, actual spring, is in full effect in Austin and it appears we get to enjoy it for the season it truly is.
-The weather is cool and sunny and the birds are plum twitter-pated.
-Romance is brewing in the air.
+The Spring season is officially here and the SXSW Film Festival is in full effect in Austin.
+The weather is cool and sunny and the birds are plum twitter-pated and a hint of romance is brewing in the air.
 Oh, who am I kidding?
-If you’re anything like me, the only thing brewing in the air is the green pollen of death you’re sneezing and choking on and you cringe every time you hear your phone chime in with news updates.
-It’s hard to entertain thoughts of love and romance when your eyeballs are full of goop and you can’t get the Korean Peninsula out of your mind.
+If you’re like me, the only thing brewing in the air is the green pollen of death you’re sneezing and choking on and you cringe every time you hear your phone chime in with news updates.
+It’s hard to entertain thoughts of love and romance on the big screen when your eyeballs are full of goop and you can’t get the Korean Peninsula out of your mind.

-Luckily, SXSW Film Festival gave us a sneak peek at some romantic comedies coming out this year that are sure to remind you that love and laughter indeed still exist.
+Luckily, SXSW Film Festival is providing a sneak peek at several romantic comedies that are sure to remind you that love and laughter is the best medicine to cure your seasonal fever.

 Directed by and starring Noel Wells